Depth

 Why bass live deep

 Most anglers notice that deep fish are concentrated.
-A 30-foot ledge with a hard bottom break can hold 20+ bass in a 10-foot diameter circle.
-Once you find the school, the pattern is straightforward.
+A 30-foot ledge with a hard bottom break can hold 20+ bass in a 10-foot diameter circle — and isolated offshore humps are the classic example.
+Once you find the school, the pattern is straightforward, especially when generation-driven reservoir current is pushing bait across the structure.

 The deep lure rotation